Additional Insured — Owners, Lessees Or Contractors — Automatic Status When Required In Construction Agreement With You

 CG 20 33 grants automatic additional-insured status to any party with whom the named insured has signed a written construction agreement requiring such status.
 The "automatic" language means there's no need to list each AI on a separate schedule — the contract itself becomes the trigger.

 Like CG 20 10, the coverage applies only to liability arising out of the named insured's ongoing operations performed for the additional insured.
-Completed operations are excluded — for that, pair with CG 20 38 (which is the automatic-status equivalent that includes completed ops).
+Completed operations are excluded — for that, pair with CG 20 37, or use CG 20 38 (the automatic-status equivalent that includes completed ops).

 Verification checklist